 Will Contests & Estate Administration

-A Will is one of the most important documents a person will sign in their entire life.
-A person’s right to execute a Will cannot be abridged.
-But, when a Will does not express a testator’s true intentions, it can be contested.
-The primary bases for contesting are lack of testamentary capacity, undue influence, fraud or forgery.
+A will is one of the most important documents a person will sign in their entire life.
+A person’s right to execute a will cannot be abridged.
+But, when a will does not express a testator’s true intentions, it can be contested.
+The primary bases for contesting a will are lack of testamentary capacity, undue influence, fraud or forgery.
 A will has no effect until after the testator dies and it is admitted to probate.
-Do not assume that just because a Will was signed, it is valid.
-There are technical requirements that must be met for a Will to be valid.
-Handwritten Wills may also be valid.
-We can defend your loved-one’s testamentary desires by contesting bogus Wills or defending valid ones.
+Do not assume that just because a will was signed, it is valid.
+There are technical requirements that must be met for a will to be valid. handwritten wills may also be valid.
+We can defend your loved ones’ testamentary desires by contesting bogus wills or defending valid ones.

-If a person dies with a Will, he or she is considered to have died testate.
-Contrarily, if a person dies without a Will, he or she is considered to have died intestate.
-If testate, after a Will is admitted to probate, usually, an independent executor is appointed.
-The independent executor will receive Letters Testamentary evidencing his, her or its court authority to act on behalf of the Estate.
-The independent executor usually serves without court-supervision and without bond and is duty-bound to follow the law and the terms of the Will.
-The only check on the independent executor is their honest, integrity and commitment to abide by their fiduciary duties.
+If a person dies with a will, he or she is considered to have died testate.
+Contrarily, if a person dies without a will, he or she is considered to have died intestate.
+If testate, after a will is admitted to probate, usually, an independent executor is appointed.
+The independent executor will receive letters testamentary evidencing his, her or its court authority to act on behalf of the estate.
+The independent executor usually serves without court-supervision and without bond and is duty-bound to follow the law and the terms of the will.
+The only check on the independent executor is their honesty, integrity and commitment to abide by their fiduciary duties.

-If intestate, a court may appointed an administrator (as opposed to an executor) to perform all the duties of an executor, but with court supervision.
-The latter means the Administrator, who receives Letters of Administration, must seek and obtain court approval.
-When a person in Texas dies intestate, no Will exists to dictate how that persons property shall pass, post-death.
-The state of Texas writes a Will for them, by statute and the Court must determine the heirs of the decedent.
-A Judgment Declaring Heirship will pass title to the decedent’s property to his lawful heirs.
-After all heirs are determined, the Court may appoint an independent administrator to administer the Estate without bond or court-supervision.
+If intestate, a court may appoint an administrator (as opposed to an executor) to perform all the duties of an executor, but with court supervision.
+The latter means the administrator, who receives letters of administration, must seek and obtain court approval.
+When a person in Texas dies intestate, no will exists to dictate how that person’s property shall pass, post-death.
+The state of Texas writes a will for them, by statute and the court must determine the heirs of the decedent.
+A judgment declaring heirship will pass title to the decedent’s property to his lawful heirs.
+After all, heirs are determined, the court may appoint an independent administrator to administer the estate without bond or court-supervision.
 We can provide good and valuable advice to those serving as an executor or administrator to make sure all duties are properly performed.